Genetics of Cancer

 BRCA1 and BRCA2 genes are associated with breast and ovarian cancer.
 These genes are tumor suppressor genes that normally function in regulators for DNA repair, transcription of DNA to mRNA, and also cell cycle response to DNA damage.

-Germline mutations of these genes that are inherited in an autosomal recessive manner can predispose the next generation to breast and ovarian cancer.
-Usually, there is a 50% chance of individual progeny of inheriting the mutation variant if a parent has cancer.
+Germline mutations in these genes, inherited in an autosomal recessive manner, can predispose the next generation to breast and ovarian cancer.
+If a parent has cancer, there is usually a 50% chance that individual progeny will inherit the mutation variant.

-Genetic counseling is also available for parents who are planning to have children and prenatal tests for families with the history of cancers that may be at risk of cancer predisposing genes in the family gene pool.
+Genetic counseling is available for parents planning to have children, and prenatal tests are available for families with a history of cancers that may be at risk of cancer predisposing genes in the family gene pool.

 References